 Donor portals give supporters more control over how they support your organization.
 These portals can also save your staff time since they won’t have to spend time updating donor information themselves.

 Use your donation confirmation page or follow-up emails to describe the benefits of creating a donor account and provide instructions on how to do so.
+You can also allow donors to save their information after inputting it into your giving page to automatically create their accounts.
 This allows you to get donors into the system right after they make an online contribution.

 The donation confirmation page is your organization’s opportunity to start building long-term relationships with donors, so you should use it to offer supporters additional ways to connect with your nonprofit.

 Ensure your confirmation page includes:

 - Additional ways to get involved, such as by signing up for your email newsletter or checking out your event calendar

 Here’s an example of what your confirmation page could look like:

 Remember, your confirmation page shouldn’t be the only place you thank donors—you should also send a follow-up email with a longer thank-you message that describes the impact of donors’ gifts.
 However, this page represents a crucial first step in the long-term donor stewardship process, so it should be considered an essential element of your online donation process.